parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 Where `rps` is 90% of the maximum number of requests per second achieved using the previous command.
 It would be best to experiment with different `rps` values to achieve the maximum throughput without violating the target QoS requirements.

 Note that the last two commands will continue forever if you do not stop or kill the command.
-You can use the timeout command to run the command for a given amount of time.
-The following example will run the benchmark in the `RPS` mode for 20 seconds:
+You can use the timeout command to run a command for a given amount of time.
+The following example will run the benchmark in `RPS` mode for 20 seconds:

 ```bash
 $ docker exec -it dc-client timeout 20 /bin/bash /entrypoint.sh --m="RPS" --S=28 --g=0.8 --c=200 --w=8 --T=1 --r=100000